Cigar Buying Guides

 aroma of cigar tobaccos leaves hanging inside a curing barn

 The olfactory bulb has direct connections to the areas of the brain linked to memory and emotion.
 Therefore, our sense of smell may explain why our brain learns to associate smells with certain emotional memories.
-Moreover, the research shows that many of those odor-driven memories may be connected to our childhood since that’s when we have our first experiences with most odors
+Moreover, the research shows that many of those odor-driven memories may be connected to our childhood since that’s when we have our first experiences with most odors.

 Using The Best Tobaccos Make the Most Scents

 What we smell and taste in a premium cigar also has a lot to do with the origin and quality of the tobaccos.
-If you’ve ever seen master blender stick his face deep into a hand of tobacco and take a deep sniff, the aroma tells him whether or not the leaf is suitable for blending.
+If you’ve ever seen a master blender stick his face deep into a hand of tobacco and take a deep sniff, the aroma tells him whether or not the leaf is suitable for blending.
 Obviously, this skill comes with many years of experience.
-If you ever get the chance to visit a cigar factory, they may even let you take good whiff of fresh tobacco so you can smell for yourself.
+If you ever get the chance to visit a cigar factory, they may even let you take a good whiff of fresh tobacco so you can smell for yourself.
 It’s quite an experience.

 smelling tobacco at a cigar factory aroma